skip to main content

 Depending on how often you’re sterilizing bottles (and the capacity of the machine) you’ll want to pay attention to how long the sterilization (and drying, if it has that feature) cycle is, especially if you’re sterilizing multiple batches.

-Best Overall Sterilizer
+Best Bottle Sterilizer Overall

 Baby Brezza One Step Baby Bottle Sterilizer Dryer Advanced - White.